GuideLayer

 One-off data entry across a UI you'd rather not learn.

-1. 01Simular's automation lane may fit better.
+1. 01Simular's automation lane may fit that job better.

-3. 03Different tools for different jobs.
+3. 03Different tools, different jobs.

 You need both over time

-1. 01Use automation for repetitive bulk work.
+1. 01Use automation for the bulk, predictable work.

 Related guides